energyapps/utility-scale-solar-through-years/README.md

 `mv app_frame/ new_directory_name/`

-- On the [EnergyApps Github group](https://github.com/energyapps) create and name a new project repo.
 - cd into that folder in terminal and change remote URL to new repo:

 `git remote -v` List all remote urls